 With the growth of digital marketing, cooperative advertising arrangements are becoming increasingly common.
-Because many of these arrangements result from consideration paid to a customer, entities have questioned how the distinct good or service guidance in ASC 606 should apply to digital marketing services.
+Because many of these arrangements result from consideration paid to a customer, entities have questioned how the distinct good or service guidance in Accounting Standards Codification (ASC) 606 should apply to digital marketing services.
 This article reviews the distinct good or service guidance and provides questions that can help entities decide whether a digital marketing service is distinct in the context of a cooperative advertising arrangement in which consideration is paid to a customer.

 Cooperative advertising arrangements in which consideration is paid to a customer may take many forms.
 For example, a manufacturing entity may reimburse an online retailer (i.e., the customer) for costs incurred by the retailer to sponsor the manufacturer’s products on Amazon.
 Alternatively, a manufacturing entity may share in the costs incurred by the retailer’s marketing division in creating banner advertisements for the retailer’s website.

 In such arrangements, the entity must determine whether consideration payable to a customer results in a distinct good or service, because the classification affects the amount of revenue the entity can recognize.
 For example, if a digital marketing service is distinct, payment is accounted for in the same way as other purchases from suppliers (e.g., an expense).
 If the service is not distinct, the payment is a reduction of the transaction price.
 However, there are two exceptions to these general rules: (1) if payment exceeds fair value, the excess is a reduction of revenue; and (2) if the fair value of the good or service cannot be estimated, the entire amount is a reduction of revenue.
 For more information on this subject, refer to the RevenueHub article Consideration Payable to a Customer.